bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-09-11-newsletter.md

  LN-penalty enforcement layer with a new layer named LN-eltoo.
  LN-penalty prevents counterparty theft by giving nodes the ability to financially penalize a counterparty that attempts to publish an old channel state onchain.
-LN-eltoo accomplish the same goal by giving the later states the ability to spend funds from earlier states within a certain period of time---eliminating the need for a penalty, simplifying many aspects of the protocol, and reducing
+LN-eltoo accomplishes the same goal by giving the later states the ability to spend funds from earlier states within a certain period of time---eliminating the need for a penalty, simplifying many aspects of the protocol, and reducing